Solo Mama Memories

 The launch event was at Melville Library, a place I used to haunt when my daughter was young.
 When I arrived at the book launch, I made sure I had my copy ready for Renae to sign, sneak in an extra big hug before the event got underway.
 I was keen to get my copy posted to my niece for her to read to her little girl.

 Renae signed my copy with a flourish, then reminded me I’d raved to her about Melville Library—probably about 2003, when we first met as colleagues.
 It had a creche, and I’d waxed lyrical about how wonderful that was for me.
-I had no child care arrangements in place at the time, despite all my efforts to get something in place.
+I had no child care arrangements in place at the time, despite all my efforts to get something organised.
 My daughter had been persistently miserable when left at day care and any joy I had when briefly snatching time to do my own thing was wiped clean when I saw her sad little face.

 I sat down with my signed copy of her book, and watched as Renae and her illustrator co-author Rebecca Mills, marshalled and wrangled an enraptured group of children.
 They sat on their parents knees, on the floor or on chairs.
 It was a touchingly delightful and sweet scene.
 As Joan Didion says, “I’ve lost touch with a few of the people I used to be.”
 But the conversation with Renae had unloosed the memories of the “me” I used to be.
 The solo mum who went to Melville Library for a little snatch of freedom.